-To view built-in SES Evolution rule sets, select the Security > Policies menu and click on View shared rule sets.
+To view built-in SES Evolution rule sets, select the Security > Policies menu and click the Shared rule sets link.
 Built-in rule sets are those that have the prefix Stormshield - .

 Other rule sets that Stormshield provides are not built into the console and can be downloaded from your MyStormshield personal area, or from the Stormshield download server.